 Eagle’s Pines and cabins 2, 3, & 4 down Camp Street (now the upper part of the road to the Waterfront) were pushed right off their foundations and damaged by a heavy tree that had settled upon their roofs.
 The Toadstool watering station, a favorite among the campers, positioned where the current water fountain near the Office now stands, was entirely obliterated.
-The Twins, which were nearly tipped over, suffered the worst and would have to be torn down as well.
+The Twins, which were nearly tipped over and all of the porcelain shattered into tiny pieces, suffered the worst and would have to be torn down as well.

 As the team made their way to the shoreline, they discovered that a 35×12 foot section of the wharf – with the diving tower still attached to it – was ripped off the crib and deposited at the northeast end of the lake.
 Oscar would later comment that he believed it had flown that distance in the air as it “did not appear to have been submerged or pushed along the surface.”
 It was just… sitting there.